Kansas: Rail

 Up through the mid 20th century, railroads connected most cities in Kansas.
 During World War II, less profitable links were abandoned for scrap metal drives, then additional mileage was reduced as passenger service was halted caused by the wide spread use of automobiles and trucking on the expanding highway system.

 For passenger service, currently the Southwest Chief Amtrak route runs through the state on its route from Chicago, Illinois to Los Angeles, California on the BNSF railway.
 Stops in Kansas include Lawrence, Topeka, Newton, Hutchinson, Dodge City, and Garden City.

-An Amtrak Thruway Motorcoach connects Newton to the Heartland Flyer in Oklahoma City, Oklahoma.
+An Amtrak Thruway connects Newton to the Heartland Flyer in Oklahoma City, Oklahoma.
 There has been proposals to modify the Amtrak routing through Kansas, such as: removing rail service from the Southwest Chief between Albuquerque, New Mexico and Dodge City, and extending rail service for the Heartland Flyer from Oklahoma City to Newton with new stops at Arkansas City and Wichita.

-For freight service, there are three Class I railroads in Kansas: BNSF, Union Pacific, and Kansas City Southern; as well as many shortline railroads.
+For freight service, there are three Class I railroads in Kansas: BNSF, Union Pacific, and CPKC; as well as many shortline railroads.

+Transit

+Public transportation in Kansas is provided through a network of regional and local transit systems that serve both urban and rural communities throughout the state.
+In the Kansas City metropolitan area, RideKC integrates services across multiple providers, offering bus routes, the KC Streetcar, and mobility options to facilitate regional travel.
+Johnson County Transit, operating under the RideKC brand, delivers fixed commuter and express bus routes, microtransit, and paratransit services, connecting Johnson County with the broader Kansas City, Kansas and downtown Kansas City, Missouri.

+Lawrence Transit provides fare-free public transit to the city of Lawrence through a partnership with the University of Kansas.
+The service includes fixed-route buses and paratransit, with routes serving both the university campus and the broader community.
+The fare-free model is funded through a combination of university student fees and city resources.
+Also available through KU is "SafeRide", which is a free transportation service for Lawrence college students at KU and Haskell Indian Nations University for night time transportation to the passenger's home.
+Lawrence Transit also partners with RideKC for routes to Johnson County along K-10 Highway.

+Topeka Metro and Wichita Transit have both operated in their respective cities since the 1950s, and Kansas Rides is a statewide initiative that connects Kansans living in rural parts of the state with public transit providers in all 105 counties.
+It helps users find fixed-route systems, demand-response services, and specialized transportation options across the state.